 Argentina is among the countries with the highest citizen security in all of South America.
 However, you must take into account several things.

 The first thing is to be careful with your belongings and be attentive to them both in Argentina and anywhere else in the world.

 In addition, it is recommended that in large cities you carry your backpack or bags in front and that do not carry objects of great value.

 Generally, in the central areas of big cities, there are usually no problems.
 Still, there are pickpockets in most tourist areas, so it is better not to carry high-value cameras or ostentatious objects.

-The city of Buenos Aires, for example, is very, very large, and, just as there are wealthy areas, there are also some neighborhoods that are best avoided.
+The city of Buenos Aires, for example, is very large, and, just as there are wealthy areas, some neighborhoods are best avoided.

 The suburban neighborhoods or the Barrio de la Boca are places where it is recommended to go with an organized tour, with a local and without looking like a tourist.

-I must also comment that the nights are very unsafe in these neighborhoods, so it is better to know where you will move.
+I must also comment that the nights are very unsafe in these neighborhoods, so knowing where you will move is better.

 Other cities like Rosario and Mendoza are also a bit insecure due to their large population, the difficult economic situation that Argentina is going through, and also because, like everywhere, there are always better and worse neighborhoods.

 Nothing should happen if you do not go out of your planned route and keep your belongings under surveillance.